 Toddler milks contain up to twice as much sugar than is found in cow’s milk - 300ml of cow’s milk contains around three teaspoons of sugar, compared with seven teaspoons in the recommended daily serving of 500ml of SMA Toddler Milk.
 SMA Toddler Milk also contains vanilla flavouring.
 These higher levels of sugar and vanilla flavourings encourage a preference for sweet things and in the long-term can lead to dental cavities.

 Cost of toddler milk

 Toddler milks are expensive.
 For powdered toddler milks, preparing the recommended daily serving (according to manufacturers instructions) costs up to £235 per year.
 If you use ready-to-feed formula, this cost increases to up to £593 a year.

 In contrast, the annual cost of the recommended daily serving of cow's milk (300ml/day) is just £62.

-1 Online survey of 727 mothers with children under three years old between November and December 2012.
+1 Online survey of 727 mothers with children under the age of three between November and December 2012.